Issues, Actors and Policy in International Studies

 Credits: 4 ECTS

-Global Trends and Sustainability (GTS) pays specific attention to how globalization has led to dramatic transformations and intensified uneven development across the Global South, in both low and medium income countries.
-It examines the governance of global development and whether it is fit for purpose and the debate around global development targets, before exploring a series of trends in global development, including urbanisation, the impact of climate change on livelihoods, migration, water and food, the exploitation of natural resources and global health, with a particular emphasis on how forms of inequality and the challenges of sustainability intersect and reinforce each other.
+Global Trends and Sustainability (GTS) identifies key themes in global development, paying attention to the relationship between globalization and development and processes of uneven development (globally and within low and middle-income countries).
+It discusses the challenges associated with the most recent set of global development standards, the Sustainable Development Goals (SDGs), and discusses whether they are fit for purpose, and examines the impacts of the Covid-19 crisis on development.
+The course then explores key trends in global development, including finance and tax; transnational corporations; urbanisation; climate change; migration; land, and health, with a particular emphasis on how forms of inequality and the challenges of sustainability intersect and reinforce each other.
 We also evaluate the distinctive ways in which globalization and uneven development have shaped the lives of women and children in the global South.

 *This course shares teaching with Global Trends and Sustainability of the Master's in International Development.